eosland2018/New-World-Testnet/README.md

-# Welcome to the New World Testnet
+# Welcome to the New-World-Testnet
 EOS public test network
 Based on: DAWN-2018-04-23-ALPHA <!--dawn-v3.0.0 release-->
 by: <a target="_blank" href="http://www.eosland.ca">EOS Land</a>